NX-AI/xlstm/README.md

 ## Experiments

-The synthetic experiments show-casing the benefits of sLSTM over mLSTM and vice versa best are the Parity task and the Multi-Query Associative Recall task.
+The synthetic experiments show-casing the benefits of sLSTM over mLSTM and the other way around best are the Parity task and the Multi-Query Associative Recall task.
 The Parity task can only be solved with state-tracking capabilities provided by the memory-mixing of sLSTM.
 The Multi-Query Associative Recall task measures memorization capabilities, where the matrix-memory and state expansion of mLSTM is very beneficial.
 In combination they do well on both tasks.

 To run each, run the `main.py` in the experiments folder like: